operator-framework/operator-registry/docs/design/operator-bundle.md

 *Notes:*
 * If there is `Dockerfile` existing in the directory, it will be overwritten.
 * If there is an existing `annotations.yaml` in `/metadata` directory, the cli will attempt to validate it and returns any found errors.
 If the ``annotations.yaml`` is valid, it will be used as a part of build process.
 The optional boolean `--overwrite/-o` flag can be enabled (false by default) to allow cli to overwrite the `annotations.yaml` if existed.
-* The directory where the operator manifests are located must be inside the context of the build which in this case is inside the directory where you run the command.